 The underlined thing here is being an "accountable person", meaning that you have to be registered as a sole trader (an individual who is self-employed with a valid tax identification) or incorporation.

 The terms differ from country to country, to region to region, but VAT laws look alike.
+For example, here's one VAT invoice related law from Ireland.

-Why is it important for Freelancers to Issue One?
+Why Is It Important For Freelancers to Issue One?

 Putting aside the fact that wherever you reside, taxation is something to be aware of and governments usually frown upon when their citizens try to avoid them, issuing a VAT invoice helps your VAT registered customers to reclaim the VAT charged to them.
 Companies usually tend to minimize their costs (as dictated by your Econ101 professor) while trying to maximize their profit, right?
 Being the greatest help to your clients as a professional freelancer is not enough sometimes, but being able to both help them out with your skills and in terms of their taxes is not something a lot of freelancers can do; so that makes you a bit more important when it comes to your clients.
 Plus, it makes you look a lot more professional, more than you may imagine.